Guru Purnima

-Guru Purnima (गुरुपूर्णिमा) is a religious festival dedicated to offering respect to all the spiritual and academic gurus.
+Guru Purnima (गुरुपूर्णिमा) is a religious festival dedicated to offering respect to spiritual and academic gurus.
 It is celebrated as a festival in India, Nepal and Bhutan by Hindus, Sikhs and Buddhists.
-This festival is traditionally observed to honour one's chosen spiritual teachers or leaders.
-It is observed on the full moon day (Purnima) in the month of Ashadha (June–July) according to the Hindu Calendar.
-It is also known as Vyasa Purnima, for it marks the birthday of Veda Vyasa, the sage who authored the Mahabharata and compiled the Vedas.
+It is observed on the full moon day (Purnima) in the month of Ashadha (June–July) according to the Hindu calendar.
+It is also known as Vyasa Purnima, because it marks the birthday of Veda Vyasa, the author of the Mahabharata and compiler of the Vedas.

 Etymology

-The word guru is derived from the Sanskrit root words, gu and ru.
+The word guru is derived from the Sanskrit root words gu and ru.
 Gu means "darkness" or "ignorance", and ru means "dispeller."
 Therefore, a guru is the dispeller of darkness or ignorance.